YaraFlux

 File Analysis

-- Metadata and hash information
+- File metadata and hash information

 - Secure file upload and storage